HetviGPatel/College-year-1/README.md

 2. TRAVEL AGENCY SYSTEM ::--
 >    It allows users to view available trips, book trips with multiple tickets, and display booked trips.
-Key features include dynamic updates of availability and total cost calculation.
+Key features include dynamic updates of availability and total cost calculation.(Travel.java)

 3. SALES AND CUSTOMERS ENGAGEMENT PLATFORM ::--
 >   It features a JavaFX-based GUI, a Binary Search Tree (BST) for product management,  a Linked List for sales associations in Java with MySQL integration.
-The system supports client demand management, dynamic deal-making, and report generation.
+The system supports client demand management, dynamic deal-making, and report generation. (group.java, MultiLevelNavigation.java, sales_rep.java, stylishLoginApp.java)

 4. METRO MANAGEMENT SYSTEM ::--